Alan-Gray/Axial-flux-electric-motor-project/Testing and Power Output Estimations/README.md

+# Testing the motor
+Both my testing and theoretical calculations treated the motor like a generator, as I am more familiar with that.
+I tested the motor by spinning the shaft by hand and observing the voltage output on an oscilloscope.

 # Estimating Power output
-Most of my calculations treat the motor like a generator, as I am more familiar with that.
 I'm using the equations found in "Axial Flux Permanent Magnet Brushless Machines (2nd edition)" for this.
 The power estimate centres around calculating an armature constant $K_e$, which specifies the voltage per RPM of the motor.
 You can find each equation with its book reference below.

-## Estimate - Result
+## Results

-The estimated armature constant for a single coil is 0.0058 V/RPM.
+The estimated armature constant of 0.0058 V/RPM.

 At 1000 RPM, the coil would generate 5.8 volts.
 With an internal resistance of 0.2 $\Omega$, it would supply 84 watts to an optimised load (load resistance = internal resistance).
 However, this would melt the coil, as the current would be larger than the current rating of the wire.
 I consider this to be a good thing, as it shows that the motor won't be limited by it's magnetic or electrical design.

-## Theory
+## Calculations - Theory
 ### Armature constant - $K_e$
 The equation for the armature contant is: